j50n/deno-proc/tools/type-template.md

 The text (`string`) data returned from the function will be inserted into the markdown.

+Modules in the markdown are `JavaScript` - and **not** `Typescript`.
+The intended strategy is to keep the markdown code very light and do the middle and heavy-weight stuff in dynamically imported local `Typescript` modules.

 ### Chapter Context

 A context object is passed in for each chapter.
 You can modify this object to